 Dear [Your Manager’s Name],

-Please accept this letter as notification that I am leaving my position as [insert your position here at your company name] on [insert date here], [insert duration of notice] from today.
+Please accept this letter as a notification that I am leaving my position as [Your Current Position title], [The Company that you are working in] on [The Date you will be resigning], [Insert duration of notice] from today onwards.

-This decision was not easy, and I want to express my gratitude for the valuable experiences and opportunities I’ve had during my time at this company.
+This was not an easy decision, and I want to express my gratitude for the valuable experiences and opportunities I had during my time within the company.

-It has been a pleasure working with you and the talented team here.
+It has been a pleasure working with you and the team.

 Sincerely,

-I am writing to formally resign from my position as [insert your position here at your company name].
-My last working day will be [insert date here], providing the [insert duration of notice] notice period as stipulated in my employment contract.
+I am writing to you formally as to resign from my position as [Your Position] here at [Company’s Name].
+My last working day will be [Insert the date of your final day of employment], providing the [insert duration of notice] notice period as stipulated in my employment contract.

-This decision has not been made lightly, and I want to express my sincere gratitude for the opportunities and experiences I have gained during my time at General Electrics.
+This decision was not made lightly and I want to express my sincere gratitude for the opportunities, guidance, and experiences during my time at [Company’s Name].

-I believe this step aligns with my personal and professional goals, and it is time for me to explore new avenues and challenges in my career.
+This decision aligns with my personal and professional goals, and it is time for me to now explore new avenues and challenges in my career.

 Best regards,

-A formal resignation letter adds an extra layer of professionalism when compared to a simple letter.
-It includes your contact information, address, and the recipient’s details.
-This type of letter is highly structured and often follows a specific format.
+A formal resignation will add on an extra layer of professionalism compared to a simple letter.
+The difference between the simple letter and a formal one, includes your contact information and address, as well as the recipient’s details.
+This type of letter is also structured in a way that follows a specific format all the time.

-It serves as a reference point for both you and your employer.
-Such a letter demonstrates respect and can be advantageous when you need a reference in the future.
+Having a professional written record of your resignation can serve as a reference point for both you and your employer.
+Having such a letter demonstrates respect and can be advantageous when you need a reference in the future.

-I want to express my gratitude for the opportunities and experiences I’ve had.
-My role as [insert your position here] has been both professionally rewarding and personally fulfilling.
-I have learned valuable skills and have had the privilege of working with a fantastic team.
+I want to express my gratitude for the opportunities and experiences I’ve gained over the course of my time within the company.
+My role as [Your role] has been both professionally rewarding and personally fulfilling.
+I’ve learned many valuable skills and have had the privilege of working with a fantastic team.

-I am committed to ensuring a smooth transition and I hope to maintain a positive connection with Kawan Food in the future.
-I wish the company continued success, and I thank you for your understanding during this time.
+I am committed to ensuring a smooth transition and I hope to maintain a positive connection with [Company Name] in the future, I wish the company continued success and I thank you for understanding during this time.

 Sincerely,